sergiandreplace/sergiandreplace.com/content/post/20180311-flutter-animations-using-animation-controller-and-introducing-tweens.md

 +++
 date = "2018-03-11"
 draft = false
-title = "Flutter animations: Usin AnimationController and introducing Tweens" tags = ["Android", "iOS", "Flutter", "Animations", "Open Source"] categories = ["Flutter"] thumbnailImage="img/animations-basic-animationcontroller.png"
+title = "Flutter animations: Using AnimationController and introducing Tweens" tags = ["Android", "iOS", "Flutter", "Animations", "Open Source"] categories = ["Flutter"] thumbnailImage="img/animations-basic-animationcontroller.png"
 +++

-In this article we will see how to properly use AnimationController and we will make an introduction the use of Tweens.
+In this article we will see how to properly use `AnimationController` and we will make an introduction the use of Tweens.

 <!--more-->

 ## Recap

 In the last article we introduced the `AnimationController` and we analysed how it works.
 We will now use it properly in an example to animate an object.